Klassic-Mak/Klassic-Mak/README.md

 ## **Contact Me**
 📩 **Email:** [josiahababio56@gmail.com](mailto:josiahababio56@gmail.com)
-🏠 Where to Find Me: Likely lost in lines of code or daydreaming about my next groundbreaking app. 🚀💻
+🏠 Where to Find Me: Likely lost in lines of code or daydreaming about my next groundbreaking system. 🚀💻

 ---